 Photo-editing is an essential and tedious part of any photographer’s workflow.
 As wildlife photographers, we spent significant amounts of money on cameras, lenses, and other equipment for capturing our images on the front end.
 We incur an additional cost when we travel to exotic locations to pursue our subjects.
 The expenditures don’t stop when it comes to post-processing our images with computers, software, and peripherals such as Wacom tablets and Loupdeck panels that make the entire process easier and more efficient.
 Spending hours in front of a computer editing photos takes concentration and can be mind-numbing.
 The more comfortable you are while doing it, the less mind-numbing it will be.
 For a comparatively minimal investment of both money and time, you could soon be editing your photos in both comfort and style.Continue reading “Wildlife Photography: Photo-editing in comfort and style”

 I was visiting my family for the holidays several years ago when my niece casually starting talking about her ” Blog”.
 She commented eloquently for some time about blogging and followers and all sorts of puzzling things.
 At the time, I didn’t have the slightest clue what a blog was.
 Having graduated college as well as graduate school and considering myself well educated I was embarrassed to admit that “Blog” was a word I didn’t know.
-To me it was some mysterious word, with origins in the internet, familiar only too hip, with it, young people unlike myself.
-After a few uncomfortable moments the conversation politely moved on to other subjects and the nervousness associated with being exposed as ignorant soon abated.
+To me it was some mysterious word, with origins on the internet, familiar only too hip, with it, young people unlike myself.
+After a few uncomfortable moments, the conversation politely moved on to other subjects, and the nervousness associated with being exposed as ignorant soon abated.
 On the drive home I resolved that I would never be caught so unhip and uninformed again.
 I would thrust myself into the internet world of the young and become a blogger myself.
 As a wildlife photographer, blogging about a subject I knew and liked seemed as though it would be as easy as falling off a log.
-Little did I know what I was getting into.Continue reading “Wildlife photography: So you want to start a wildlife photography Blog”
+Little did I know what I was getting into.
+Wildlife Photography blogging is challenging but fun at the same time.Continue reading “Wildlife photography: So you want to start a wildlife photography Blog”

 Keeping your ducks in a row is an old expression for sure but some expressions remain useful and are timeless.
 Photographing wildlife is complex and involves a process with many individual steps or “ducks” to keep in sequence if you want to achieve the best outcome.
 Most people who haven’t tried wildlife photography before think you just walk out the front door, take a photo of an animal, and put it online, perhaps because these days with smartphones that’s exactly how most photographs are taken.
 Those of us who photograph wildlife regularly for business or pleasure know it’s a bit more complicated than that.
 To produce your average random wildlife photo you could just depend on getting lucky once in a while but to produce good quality wildlife photos consistently, they have to be preceded by a significant amount of study and preparation, as well as a multistep post-processing routine.
 Photographing Ducks is fun and is a good way to illustrate the multiple steps that are involved.
 Lets’ take a look at how I like to keep my ducks in a row while photographing ducks.Continue reading “Wildlife Photography, learning to keep your photographic ducks in a row.”

 When I was a kid we used to play touch football in the street.
 Because there wasn’t an offensive line we had to count ten seconds out loud before we could rush the quarterback.
 When we counted we would use Mississippis because supposedly it takes one second to say “One Mississippi”.
 Say it ten times and you could rush the quarterback.
-I was out recently looking for wildlife to photograph when I a came across a number of beautiful raptors that caused be to harken back to those days.
-I found myself counting each of the several birds circling overhead in Mississippis as if I was a kid on the football field.
-One Mississippi Kite, Two Mississippi Kites and so on.Continue reading “Wildlife photography: One Mississippi, two Mississippi, three Mississippi”
+I was out recently looking for wildlife to photograph when I came across a number of beautiful raptors that caused me to harken back to those days.
+I found myself counting each of the several birds circling overhead in Mississippis as if I were a kid on the football field.
+One Mississippi Kite, Two Mississippi Kites, and so on.Continue reading “Wildlife photography: One Mississippi, two Mississippi, three Mississippi”